 To help relieve your back pain, we suggest using pillows with pressure-relieving qualities to keep your neck and back nice and healthy.
 Memory foam and latex pillows are great for this as they mould to the shape of your body and can give you tailored support exactly where you need it most.

 How to sleep with back pain: sleeping positions

 Although it may seem comfortable, your sleeping position could actually be causing your back problems.
 All sleeping positions have the potential to increase back pain if held for too long.
 However, some positions can apply more pressure to your back than others.

-It is natural to move in your sleep so it's important that you find a position that works for you.
+It's natural to move in your sleep so it's important that you find a position that works for you.
 Whether you sleep on your side, back or front, we've outlined some small modifications that can make the way you sleep the best sleeping position for lower back pain.

 Sleeping on your side